-DICKSON'S CORNERS Nov.
-24.-A number of the young people met in the hall on Monday evening for the purpose of reorganiz. ing the Literary Society.
-The following officers were elected for the coming year: President-Stanley Elliott Vice Pres.-Florence Hutchison.
-Treasurer-Myrtle Brown.
-Secretary-Margaret Beattie.
-Committee-Stanley Elliott, Arnold Henderson, Nellie Kerr, George Kerr and John Baigent.
+Committee-Stanley Elliott, Arnold Henderson, Nellie Ketr, George Kerrand John Baigent.
 The Society will meet a week from Friday at eight o'clock.
 The second son of George Elliott and Isabella Forbes was educated at Dickson's Corners school.
 He attended Ingersoll Collegiate where he was on the baseball team.
 He and his future wife were involved in the local Literary Society.
 He left to fight in WWI as did his brother.
 He received his attestation papers in February of 1916.
 Stanley was only 17 years old at the time.
 He served as a private with the 168th Canadian Expeditionary Force from Feb.
 1916 to June 1919.
 When he returned, he was the enumerator for the 1921 census of N Oxford.
 "Stanley Elliott is a driver with the Canadian Forestry Corps of Mechanical Transport, in England."
 Quote from Ingersoll Collegiate Excelsior Yearbook 1918 "His unit sailed from Halifax on October 30, 1916 and arrived at the Shorncliffe training base in Kent on November 29th, assigned to the Moore barracks.
 While his brother George had been at Shorncliffe earlier that year, he was already enrolled in flight aviation training at Reading.
 The service records indicate that John Stanley was hospitalized due to acute tonsillitis in 1917.
 Fortunately for him he was then assigned to the Forestry Corps, and although he served in France it was not evident that he engaged in direct combat.
 The Forestry Corps were responsible for supplying all the wood products required by the army, and naturally this job fell to the Canadians.
 He was discharged in June 1919.
 When he returned to Ingersoll, he ran an electrical business and married Florence Hutchinson in 1921.
 They had 2 sons, William (Billy) and Douglas.
 It is clear from photo albums that Billy and Owen were close friends.
 Billy married Shirley Thornton (about 1950) and lived in the Grimsby/St Catharines area; they had four children.
 He died of leukemia in 2007.
 Douglas lived near Woodstock but there is some confusion around his marriages, so more investigation is required there.
 He died in 2013 and is buried in Banner cemetery.
 Gary, inscribed on the stone of George and Isabella was Douglas' son."
 Owen Forbes Elliott family notes Photo: Private Stanley Elliott and brother Lieutenant George Forbes Elliott Estimated year 1917.

 604 Emery St After the war he lived close to or on the family farm now run by his uncle Richard Elliott according to the 1921 census.
-He married Florence Hutchison, daughter of William Hutchison and Birdie Day of N Oxford.
-He went back to farming for a few years in the 1920s before the couple moved to London for a number of years.
+He purchased Lot 5 of Con 3-100 acres east half (Onland.ca) for \$10,000 in 1921.
+He married Florence Hutchison, daughter of William Hutchison and Birdie Day of N Oxford the same year.
+He went back to farming for a few years, in the 1920s before the selling the farm and moving to London in 1929.
 The 1931 census showed the family lived at 604 Emery St which was at the corner of Emery and High St. The building was a corner store and the family lived on the second floor and Stanley was the ground floor grocery store owner.
 They returned to Ingersoll in 1946 and established an electrical supply business at the SE corner of Thames and King St. They lived at 389 Wellington St. in Ingersoll.
+How Sstanley acquired the knowledge to work in the electrical field in unknown but his shop was prosperous and he was a major contributor of the installation and conversion of DC to AC current in the early 1950s in Ingersoll.